yahgiggle/world-edit/README.md

 ## Installation

-This modules has two dependencies, therefore you need to make sure both of them are properly installed before using this script!
+This modules has dependencies, therefore you need to make sure that all of them are properly installed before using this script!

 ### Using Git